Former prosecutor accused of bribing a woman for sex

-The woman was being prosecuted for domestic battery, according to a press release.
+The woman was being prosecuted for domestic battery, according to a news release.

 Juan Mercado, 29, allegedly offered to “make her case go away” in exchange for sex.
 Mercado was not the assigned prosecutor on the case, but he did access records and provide information and advice to the woman, according to a press release.